 The critical demands set forth by CCPL workers must be satisfied, but the bureaucrats who run the SEIU are refusing to organize a struggle.
 District 1199 alone has nearly 29,000 members across Ohio, West Virginia, and Kentucky across the healthcare industry, social services and the public sector.
 The SEIU has 2 million members nationwide.
 But it is doing nothing to mobilize its membership in support of the library workers.

 SEIU has notoriously carried out countless betrayals against its membership.
 The bureaucracy was recently accused of suppressing votes during a contract ratification for nearly 100,000 government workers in Southern California In September in 2023.
-In March of 2023, the SEIU settled on a deal that cheated nearly 50,000 teachers in Los Angeles out of livable wage increases.
+In March of 2023, the SEIU settled on a deal that cheated nearly 50,000 education workers in Los Angeles out of livable wage increases.

 In the height of COVID in 2023, the SEIU turned a blind eye when thousands of healthcare and janitorial workers in Minnesota voiced demands for increases in poverty-level wages and solutions to life-threatening work conditions due to the pandemic.

-Meanwhile, the union has pledged $200 million dollars to Biden’s presidential campaign.
+Meanwhile, the union has pledged $200 million to Biden’s presidential campaign.
 It issued a statement endorsing the senile warmonger the same day he announced his re-election bid.

 Biden himself was more truthful last week during a visit with the AFL-CIO executive council, where he referred to the trade unions as “my domestic NATO.”
 This means he sees the bureaucracy as a means of suppressing rank-and-file anger and preparing the country for war.